lenhattri/ProblemSolver__backend/README.md

 # OVERVIEW
-This is an multi-agents project
+This is an multi-agents project(This project was pause)

 # TECHNOLOGIES
   - Django REST